oxford-arc/arc-software-guide/docs/source/R/arc_r_studio.rst

   general.disableGpuDriverBugWorkarounds=true
   general.ignoreGpuExclusionList=true

-The above options ensure that RStudio only uses software graphics rendering rather than OpenGL which seems to give problems with XQuartz.
+  The above settings ensure that RStudio only uses software graphics rendering rather than OpenGL which seems to give problems with XQuartz.